Jalalhejazi/powershell-automation/02-Udvidet-PowerShell/Azure/readme.md

 - [Cloud Deployment using (az and PowerShell) ](https://dev.azure.com/superusers-kursus/_git/deployment?path=%2Fwebapp-snippets%2Fazuredeploy.ps1)

-- TODO:  How to mount Cloud Storage from Windows
+- TODO:  How to mount Cloud Storage using New-PSDrive